Cuh4/SWAddonLuaTesting/README.md

 # SW Addon Lua Testing

 ## 📚 Overview
-This repository is an addon I use to test Stormworks: Build and Rescue's Addon Lua.
+This repository is an addon I use to test Stormworks: Build and Rescue's Addon Lua, as well as my [addon framework](https://github.com/Cuh4/AuroraFramework).

 Feel free to `git clone`, or even contribute.